Understanding BMP and CMP: Your Guide to Blood Tests

 🧬 Comprehensive Metabolic Panel (CMP)

-This test includes everything in the BMP, plus additional markers for liver function and protein levels.
+The CMP includes everything in the BMP, plus additional markers for liver function and protein levels.
+It adds:

 Albumin and Total Protein